Improve responsible finance for the poor in Vietnam

 Help the poor more access to financial inclusion

 Despite achieve important achievements in financial inclusion, according to the approach of multi-dimensional poverty line in period of 2016 - 2020, total poor households nationwide is more than 2.3 million (9.88%), near-poor households is more than 1.2 million (5.22%).
 It has resulted in increasing two folds in terms of the number of poor households, which is a challenge for VBSP in context of limited funding.

 To conduct the target on sustainable poverty reduction up to 2020, the National Assembly issued Decree No. 76/2014/QH13, as quoted: “Focus on providing inclusive finance for poor households, near poor households, adjust beneficiaries, loan term and interest rate associating with the policies on agriculture-industry-forestry extension, technological and scientific transfer, develop and expand the model of poverty release”.

 To respond with the borrowing demand of poor households and other disadvantaged groups, helping the poor access financial inclusion in the best manner, VBSP will boost cooperation with domestic and international organizations or individuals to mobilize technical and financial assistance for microfinance development in Vietnam.

-- Policy Bank of Lao PDR visits Vietnam Bank for Social Policies
+- Commune transaction activities of Vietnam Bank for Social Policies

 LENDING INTEREST RATE